-Preschool vs Daycare: What’s the Difference?
+Junior Kindergarten vs Daycare: What’s the Difference?

 Parents seeking childcare should choose full or half-day programs according to their own needs.

+The philosophy of the centre should match the beliefs of the parents.
+A high-quality program will follow a regular schedule of activities.
+The activities should match the developmental abilities of the children and promote all areas of child development.
+The environment should be interesting and challenging, yet safe.
 There will be a proper ratio of qualified adults to children, and the staff will work with the children in a caring, consistent fashion.
-Staff members should also model appropriate behaviors, and nurture self-esteem.
+Staff members should also model appropriate behaviours, and nurture self-esteem.

-The goal of the entire childcare community is to plan activities that are safe, appropriate and promote a variety of skills.
+The goal of the entire childcare community is to provide children with safe, loving places to learn and grow.
 Early Childhood Educators have risen to this challenge and are proud of our dedication, professionalism and insight into the needs of young children.

 We encourage parents to choose either a full-day daycare program, or a half-day junior kindergarten program, whichever suits your family’s needs.